FlameyFox/flamey-nuxt/content/blog/why-i-use-fathom-analytics.md

 description: "After 5 years with Google Analytics, I made the switch to Fathom Analytics.
 Here's my honest review of why it's worth it for website owners who value privacy, simplicity, and independence from Big Tech."
 date: "2025-05-31"
 tags: ["fathom analytics review", "google analytics alternative", "privacy analytics", "website tracking", "big tech alternatives"]
-canonical_url: "your-domain.com/why-i-use-fathom-analytics"
 ---

 # Why I Ditched Google Analytics for Fathom (And You Should Too)

 Two years ago, I was that website owner refreshing Google Analytics obsessively, drowning in data I didn't understand, and secretly uncomfortable with how much of my visitors' information was being harvested.
 Sound familiar?

-Then I discovered **[Fathom Analytics](https://usefathom.com/ref/GJRIYY)**, and it completely changed how I think about website analytics.
+Then I discovered **[Fathom Analytics](https://usefathom.com/ref/GJRIYY){:target="_blank" rel="noopener"}**, and it completely changed how I think about website analytics.
 This isn't just another "privacy-focused" tool—it's a fundamental shift toward ethical, actionable insights that actually help you grow your website.

 Here's my honest experience after using Fathom for over two years, and why I believe it's the smart choice for website owners in 2025.